 Eta Carinae is a binary star which is 7,500 light-years away from earth, with the component stars weighing 90 and 30 solar masses, respectively.
 This binary system exploded in 1838 releasing immense quantity ofradiation across the entire electromagnetic spectrum out into space.
 The bunch of materials emitted as a result of this mega explosion created the Homunculus Nebula.
 For years this dying star system has not been making any news.
 Nevertheless, the recent images taken by Hubble space telescope has put them in the lime light yet again.
 The new images show that the dying stars are still active within its dust cover.

-According to astronomer Nathan Smith of the University of Arizona, lead investigator of the Hubble program, "We had used Hubble for decades to study Eta Carinae in visible and infrared light, and we thought we had a pretty full account of its ejected debris.
+According to astronomer Nathan of the University of Arizona, lead investigator of the Hubble program, "We had used Hubble for decades to study Eta Carinae in visible and infrared light, and we thought we had a pretty full account of its ejected debris.
 But this new ultraviolet-light image looks astonishingly different, revealing gas we did not see in either visible-light or infrared images,"

 The perfection of AI Created 3D Replica of Our Universe stuns scientists